dephrat/PuzzleSolver/README.md

 ### Features:
 - Shell to create custom piece list!
 - Solver with multi-threaded capabilities, implemented using a thread pool!
+- Benchmarking!
 - Post-solver shell to view solutions!

+### Notes:
+- I found 100 threads and a batch size of 1000 to be pretty consistently fast
+- use `createoriginal` or `cro` in stage 1 to automatically set the piece list to that of the original puzzle